Hazardous Waste Management

 Both the U.S. EPA and the South Carolina Department of Environmental Control regulate the disposal of chemical wastes.
 In South Carolina, the State regulations closely parallel the Federal ones.

 In South Carolina, people who generate hazardous wastes (“Generators”) are required to have training.
-Hazardous Waste training is available here: Hazardous Waste Management Training
+Hazardous Waste training is available here: How to Dispose of Chemical Waste

 Many chemicals, chemical mixtures, solvents, and solvent mixtures are regulated under the Resource Conservation and Recovery Act (RCRA).
 Under RCRA, a chemical can either be listed, where it is mentioned by name in the regulation, or characteristic.
 RCRA characteristics include flammability, reactivity (including containing cyanide and sulfides), corrosivity, and toxicity.